 Someone well-versed in this is Alina.
 In addition to her work at Jimdo, she is a successful wedding photographer in Germany and around the world.
 It’s especially busy during the wedding season from April to October—there are photos to be processed along with preliminary discussions for the upcoming year and so on.
 Sounds exhausting, especially if you have to do everything yourself.

 As a workaholic, Alina would love to do everything herself.
-She loves her work and is always full of passion and giving it her all—whether at Jimdo or as a photographer.
+She loves her work and is always full of passion and giving it her all—whether at Jimdo or in wedding photography.
 But one thing was clear from the start: in order to give her customers the full energy and passion for which they book her (apart from the great photos), she always strives to maintain a healthy work-life balance.
 Not as easy as it sounds for a freelancer.
-Alina’s advice is, therefore: “Learn to prioritize, give things away and automate what you can.”
+Alina’s advice is, therefore: “Learn to prioritize, give things away, and automate what you can.”
 This makes self-employed life a lot easier.
 These are Alina’s tips:

 When should you reconsider your priorities?

-A warning signal that should make you reorganize your workflows and priorities is, if you’re not seeing your husband/ wife or friends and if you feel you no longer have time for yourself.
-When it comes to your health and you feel drained or lacking energy then you know that you have to set your own limits once again and stick to them!
+A warning signal that should make you reorganize your workflows and priorities is, if you’re not seeing your partner or friends and if you feel you no longer have time for yourself.
+When it comes to your health and you feel drained, lacking in energy, or struggling to maintain your creativity, then you know that you have to set your own limits once again and stick to them!